microchip-pic-avr-examples/avr64ea48-ammonia-fusa-demo-mplab-mcc/README.md

 | PF6 | nRESET
 | PF7 | UPDI

-*Note*: Reserved pins are not used in the example, but are allocated by hardware.
+**Note**: Reserved pins are not used in the example, but are allocated by hardware.

+## Class B Tests Enabled

+* CPU
+    - Verifies the CPU registers are functioning correctly
+* Flash*
+    - Verifies the program flash memory
+* EEPROM*
+    - Verifies the EEPROM data has not been corrupted
+* SRAM
+    - Verify the SRAM integrity on Power-on-Reset (POR)
+* Watchdog Timer (WDT)
+    - Verifies the WDT hardware is functioning

+**Note**: The Flash and EEPROM have alternative verification modes that do not use the Class B libraries.
+For the Flash, set the macro `FUSA_ENABLE_FLASH_HW_SCAN` to use the CRC hardware to perform the scan, rather than the Class B library.
+For the EEPROM, set `FUSA_ENABLE_EEPROM_SIMPLE_CHECKSUM` to use a simpler checksum for calculations, rather than the Class B library.
+Both of these macros are defined in `application.h`.

 ## Operation